 Well haven’t the last few weeks been a bit rubbish?!
-The situation has been changing daily for a while now and I know this has put so much pressure on couples planning their 2020 wedding
+The situation has been changing daily for a while now and I know this has put so much pressure on couples planning their 2020 weddings with so many of you having already postponed your wedding due to Coronavirus

 I’ve been in touch with all of my couples who are booked in for this summer and I just want to say a big thank you for all the incredibly lovely emails and phone calls I’ve had with you.
 Despite being forced to make the difficult decision about whether to put your plans on hold, the kindness you’ve all shown to me has not gone unnoticed.

 I’m so chuffed that so far I’ve been able to accommodate all of your date changes and I’m still super excited to photograph your wedding.
-I know that many of you are still in limbo and waiting to see how this all pans out so just keep me in the loop and if your plans need to change I will do absolutely everything I can to accommodate a date change.
+I know that many of you are still in limbo and waiting to see how this all pans out so just keep me in the loop and if your plans need to change I will bend over backwards to accommodate a date change.

 With so many of you now looking forward to a new date, you may be wondering what you can do when your original wedding date comes around.
 It’s likely you will feel a little sad that you aren’t getting married and social distancing may make it impossible to leave the house but you can still make it a special day for you and your fiancé.
 I’ve put my thinking cap on and come up with a few ideas…let me know if you have any other good ones I can share!